 In business, staff, management and clients want to hear authenticity in the voice.
 We are all looking for people who say what they mean and mean what they say.
 You can create this with not only words but by using your tone of voice with more intention and variety.
 Sometimes there is incongruence in communication because your words are saying one thing and your voice is saying another.

-EMOTIONS IN SPEAKING IS MORE IMPORTANT THAN WORDS
+EMOTIONS IN SPEAKING ARE MORE IMPORTANT THAN WORDS

 People are mostly kinaesthetic listeners and will remember the feeling of a conversation or a presentation more than the words themselves.
 We like to hear a varied voice rather than a monotone as it easier to listen to and when this is not often happening we switch off and become distracted with other thoughts.
 Our audiences read in-between the lines and make up their minds quite quickly whether they will engage or not.
 Click here to read how emotion in the voice is more powerful than word themselves.